 Authors MUST present their work in person at the conference.
 At least one registration per paper is required by the deadline specified in the Call for Papers in order to be included in the proceedings.
 Authors shall register for the conference prior to submitting their final draft for publication.
 At the conference, authors of accepted papers will be given 25 minutes to present their work, followed by 5 minutes of questions.

-PRESENTATIONS: 15-20 minute presentations showcase forensics experiences of interest to DFRWS attendees, including (but not limited to) case studies and advances in user interface, real-time analysis, and triage.
+PRESENTATIONS: 15 minute presentations (followed by 5 minutes for questions) showcase forensics experiences of interest to DFRWS attendees, including (but not limited to) case studies and advances in user interface, real-time analysis, and triage.
 Presentation proposals are not included in the printed proceedings and should not be anonymized.
 Presentation proposals undergo a modest reviewing process to make sure they are of interest to the community.
 Sales pitches will not be accepted.
 Presentation proposals are in the form of an abstract (150-300 words) in PDF format.
 At least one author per presentation is expected to register and present their work in person at the conference.

 DEMONSTRATIONS/POSTERS: DFRWS welcomes demonstrations of proof of concept and research-based tools.
 Proposals should describe the tool, its relevance to the forensics field, and space/equipment needs (e.g., table size, power, networking, etc.).
 DFRWS also welcomes high-quality posters that highlight key points of completed or ongoing research projects.
 Poster authors who wish to qualify to have an abstract printed in the printed proceedings must submit a PDF of the poster (for review purposes; minor modifications thereafter are permitted) and the proposed abstract, written in English, limited to 300 words, by the appropriate submission deadline listed in the Call for Papers.
 Demonstration providers and poster authors who do not wish to have an abstract included in the printed proceedings may submit their poster or demonstration request through the first day of the conference.